naodata-CS/python3/README.md

 # python3
-Python exercises from beginner to advanced
+In this repository you watch my practices, code, etc. From a beginner to become a professional programmer.